SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 }
 ```

-In above case, `featureTwo` is just an alias for `featureOne`, so the same code will be loaded and initialized only once, whenever any of those features will be requested.
-This mechanism is used in Spartacus libraries to by default, expose components and core in one lazy-loaded chunk, but without sacrificing possibility to easily split it up, just by simple configuration.
+In this case, `featureTwo` is just an alias of `featureOne`, so the same code is loaded and initialized only once, whenever either of these features is requested.
+This mechanism is used by default in Spartacus libraries to expose components and the core in one lazy-loaded chunk, without sacrificing the possibility to easily split them up through simple configuration.

-Two below examples are effectively equivalent, the difference is in number of dynamic imports (so number of lazy loaded chunks) and ability, to customize/replace selected parts by confugration only:
+The following two examples are effectively equivalent, with the difference being the number of dynamic imports (and as a result, the number of lazy loaded chunks), and the ability to customize or replace selected parts by configuration only.

-The default approach:
+The following is an example of the default approach:

 ```typescript
 {
     featureModules: {